-Beware, Chicago Airbnb, HomeAway and VRBO tycoons, because the carefree days of operating an illegal Chicago vacation rental are over.
-In 2016 and 2017, then-Mayor Rahm Emanuel and the City Council amended the Municipal Code to better regulate and tax vacation rentals and shared housing units.
-The City Council approved another round of regulatory measures in the summer of 2020 to combat use of short-term rentals in Chicago as "party houses" or hubs for prohibited activities.
+Beware, Chicago Airbnb, HomeAway, and VRBO tycoons, because the carefree days of operating an illegal Chicago vacation rental are over.
+In 2016 and 2017, then-Mayor Rahm Emanuel and the City Council amended the Municipal Code to regulate better and tax vacation rentals and shared housing units.
+The City Council approved another round of regulatory measures in the summer of 2020 to combat short-term rentals in Chicago as "party houses" or hubs for prohibited activities.

 New amendments to The City of Chicago's policy on vacation rental homes and short-term rentals include a ban on single-night stays.
 The ban on stays booked for only one night comes as the City Council looks for measures to clamp down on parties that have led neighbors to complain about noise and unruly activity.
-There are nearly 9,000 licensed vacation rentals operating in Chicago and City Council had already moved to suspend single-night bookings in March 2020 during the early phase of the Coronavirus pandemic.
-The latest updates to the law extends the ban on single-night stays for the near future.
+Nearly 9,000 licensed vacation rentals are operating in Chicago, and City Council had already moved to suspend single-night bookings in March 2020 during the early phase of the Coronavirus pandemic.
+The latest updates to the law extend the ban on single-night stays for the near future.

-The licensing aspect of home-sharing for Chicago vacation rental owners will receive some updates as well.
+The licensing aspect of home-sharing for Chicago vacation rental owners will also receive some updates.
 On top of the ban on one-night stays in Chicago's short-term rentals, the amendments also increase the annual license fee from $60 to $125 per unit.
-Property owners who list homes as vacation rentals on popular booking sites like Airbnb, VRBO and HomeAway now need to submit their registration information with the city as opposed to just sharing them with the respective home-sharing platforms, which should help the Department of Business Affairs and Consumer Protection track violations and prevent bad actors from renewing their licenses.
-Some aspects of the amended regulation take effect immediately and others are delayed until April 2021.
+Property owners who list homes as vacation rentals on popular booking sites like Airbnb, VRBO, and HomeAway now need to submit their registration information with the city as opposed to just sharing them with the respective home-sharing platforms, which should help the Department of Business Affairs and Consumer Protection track violations and prevent bad actors from renewing their licenses.
+Some aspects of the amended regulation take effect immediately, and others are delayed until April 2021.

 Vacation rental owners who violate the law will face fines between $5,000 and $10,000.